benedekrozemberczki/DANMF/README.md

   --seed                  INT         Random seed value.
 Default is 42.
   --lamb                  FLOAT       Regularization parameter.
 Default is 0.01.
   --layers                LST         Layer sizes in autoencoder model.
-Default is [32, 8]
+Default is [32, 8] --calculate-loss        BOOL        Loss calculation for the model.
+Default is False.
 ```

 ### Examples